A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 “The Mosaic Covenant did not supplant the Abrahamic Covenant because it remained in force, nor did it annul it, but stands in unity with it.
 Thus, the primary way the Mosaic Covenant should be understood is part and parcel of the of Covenant of Grace.” [ch 6, pg 88]

 Why should the Mosaic Covenant either supplant or annul the Abrahamic Covenant?
-A much better question would be "When have any of the LORD’s unconditional covenants ever expired, or even replaced a prior covenant?"
+A much better question would be "When have any of the LORD’s unconditional covenants ever expired, acted contrary to, or even replaced a prior covenant?"
 How can Dr. Belcher even compare the Mosaic and Abrahamic covenants?
-They have no common elements other than the LORD executed both.
+They have no common elements other than the LORD executed them.

 Dr. Belcher is correct that the Abrahamic Covenant remained in force; it is an unconditional covenant that does not expire.
 The Mosaic Covenant was conditional; it does not expire as long as it is unbroken.